First 25 years: The history of the WDC for glaciology and NSIDC in Boulder, Colorado

 In 1976, responsibility for the WDC for Glaciology was transferred to the NOAA Environmental Data and Information Service (EDIS); and the center moved to the University of Colorado in Boulder, Colorado under the direction of Professor Roger G. Barry.
 In 1982, NOAA created the National Snow and Ice Data Center (NSIDC) as a means to expand the WDC holdings and as a place to archive data from other NOAA programs.
 In the 1980s and 1990s, support to NSIDC widened with NASA funding for the Snow and Ice Distributed Active Archive Center (DAAC) and NSF funding to manage selected Arctic and Antarctic data and metadata.
 In 2001, NSIDC celebrated its 25th anniversary.

-Select milestones in the history of the WDC for Glaciology and NSIDC are listed below.
+Select milestones WDC for Glaciology and NSIDC history

 1976: Interagency agreement leads to transferring responsibility for WDC for Glaciology from USGS to NOAA.
 Dr. Alan Shapley, NGDC Director, proposed that center be operated at University of Colorado.
 Formal agreement between NOAA administrator and CU president that CU will operate the WDC on behalf of NOAA.

 1976: WDC for Glaciology transfers from the U.S. Geological Survey in Tacoma, Washington to the University of Colorado in Boulder, Colorado under the direction of Roger Barry.

 1978: R. Barry first proposes the creation of the National Snow and Ice Data Center.

 1979: Alan Shapley of the WDC for Glaciology submits a proposal to Dr. T. Potter, director of NOAA/EDSI, for the creation of NSIDC.
 View correspondence from R. Barry with the NSIDC proposal (digitized as part of the PAIG grant).